-One by one, each man steps into the center and jumps skyward eager to outdo their friends.
-It’s a good-natured spectacle but there is an undercurrent of a testosterone-fueled competition.
-The higher a man jumps the more virile he is and worthy of attention.
+One by one, each man steps into the center and jumps skyward, eager to outdo their friends.
+It’s a good-natured spectacle, but it’s also a testosterone-fueled competition.
+The higher a man jumps, the more virile he is and worthy of attention.

-During the dance they pass on tales of heroism and history, they flirt with the opposite sex, fathers find husbands for their daughters or more wives for themselves.
+During the dance, they pass on tales of heroism and history; they flirt with the opposite sex.
+Fathers find husbands for their daughters or more wives for themselves.
 Young boys become men in group circumcision celebrations.
 Children, watching their elders, learn what it is to be Samburu.

-His bright red shukkah is tied into a short sarong and a large sheathed machete is draped from his hip.
+His bright red sukkah is tied into a short sarong and a large sheathed machete is draped from his hip.
 His cropped hair is short and stained with red ochre, a symbol of beauty.
 He’s wearing a wide, beaded headband topped with a small, incongruous plastic rose.

-The girls are no less splendid.
-They wear bangles, armbands and layers of circular beaded necklaces over a red multi-strand affair that covers their shoulders like a lampshade.
+The Samburu girls are no less splendid.
+They wear bangles, armbands, and layers of circular beaded necklaces over a red multi-strand affair that covers their shoulders like a lampshade.
 Their ankles are wrapped with 3-inch beaded cuffs.
 All of them are bald, indicating they’ve been raised traditionally.
 Their swan necks are red with ochre, and one of the girls is wearing an elaborate face-mask with an ornate headpiece that rises from her head like a feather.

 The sun is setting behind a cloud-filled sky when the dance begins.
 The dance wasn’t going to last long but I love being allowed to watch.
-My hosts, the team at Ol Malo lodge, learned of the get-together at the last minute and knowing I would enjoy it asked the Samburu if I could attend and take photos.
+My hosts, the team at Ol Malo Lodge, learned of the get-together at the last minute, and knowing I would enjoy it asked the Samburu if I could attend and take photos.

 It’s what I’d been hoping for.

 The experience isn’t a bad one—I picked up a few necklaces.
-It was great the first time I did it with the Maasai two years before, and for the tribes it’s a valuable source of revenue.
+It was great the first time I did it with the Maasai two years before, and for the tribes, it’s a valuable source of revenue.
 But it’s not an experience I wanted to repeat.
 I prefer interacting with people who are genuinely going about their day, not ones re-enacting their lives through performance.

-It’s because of their distance from the rest of the world that the dance I am watching is such a privilege.
+It’s because of their distance from the rest of the world that the Samburu dance I am watching is such a privilege.
 To know that my experience is authentic and not reproduced for a tourist’s pleasure makes it extra special.

-As the men jump, the handsome leader sings a few words and the rest answer him in kind, clapping to a steady beat.
+As the men jump, the handsome leader sings a few words, and the rest answer him in kind, clapping to a steady beat.
 The singing is similar to street rap: whatever is important or funny or interesting at the moment is what fuels the lyrics.

-Near the end they break into two lines, the sexes facing each other.
+Near the end, they break into two lines, the sexes facing each other.
 Reaching across to clasp hands as if in greeting.
 They lean back for a beat, their chins tucked towards their chests.
 Then lurch forward, jutting their heads with the motion.
 They grunt loudly while stomping their feet to punctuate the movement.

 “Is that it?”
 I said, wondering if that’s all the time they would have together.